 A quick guide to Mortgage underwriting services

-Kensium BPO has an expert team specialized in Mortgage Underwriting Services reviewing all 4Cs (Credit, Capacity, Capital and Collateral) of underwriting.
-Involving Kensium BPO for Mortgage Underwriting Services helps the clients to drive efficiency with reduced cost, at the same time enables the clients to increase their closing rate.
+Kensium BPO has an expert team specialized in Mortgage Underwriting Services reviewing the 4Cs (Credit, Capacity, Capital and Collateral) of underwriting.
+Leveraging Kensium BPO for Mortgage Underwriting Services helps our clients drive cost efficiency through reduced overhead, at the same time enabling them to increase their closing rate by focusing on sales.

-This is the process of reviewing income documents from the Borrower such as Paystubs, W2’s for salaried, tax returns for self-employed borrowers and other required documents as per the income mentioned by the borrower in initial 1003.
-Usually there are 3 kinds of income a borrower can receive, salaried income, self-employed income and rest other income.
+This is the process of reviewing income documents from the borrower such as paystubs, W2’s for salaried, tax returns for self-employed borrowers, and other required documents verifying the income mentioned by the borrower in the Loan Application.
+Typically, there are 3 types of income a borrower can receive: salaried income, self-employed income and supplemental/other income.

-If a borrower is salaried, then we require paystubs of the current employer covering 30 days which might be of any pay frequency.
-If the borrower is paid bi-weekly or semi-monthly, we require 2 consecutive paystubs, same for semimonthly, we require 4 paystubs if borrower is receiving weekly wages and 1 paystub is enough if the borrower is paid monthly.
-Along with paystubs we also require most recent 2 years W2 to verify the continuity and also to calculate bonus and overtime if required.
+If the borrower is salaried, then we require paystubs of the current employer covering 30 days which could be of any pay frequency.
+If the borrower is paid bi-weekly or semi-monthly, we require 2 consecutive paystubs.
+4 paystubs are required if a borrower is receiving weekly wages and 1 is sufficient if they are paid monthly.
+In addition to the paystubs, we also require W2 forms for the 2 most recent years to verify employment continuity and to calculate bonus and overtime compensation potential if applicable.

-If a borrower is receiving other incomes such as retirement (require – 1099R, retirement statement), child care (require- divorce decree or child support statement) or any other income we require the supporting documentation for the income mentioned by the borrower to verify all incoming funds.
+If a borrower is receiving other supplemental income such as retirement benefits (Form 1099R required) child care assistance (divorce decree or child support statement required) or any other income, supporting documentation must be provided by the borrower to verify all incoming funds.

-This is the process of reviewing asset documents of the borrower to verify the asset requirement as per DU/LP findings.
-Most commonly used asset documents are bank statements in which we review for any large deposits, ensure sufficient assets are available per their most recent statement(s), secure an access letter if required, transaction history of the borrower to identify is there any undisclosed debts.
-Other than bank statements we will consider retirement funds, investments, stocks and bonds and other asset documents like gift funds, DPA assistance etc.
+This is the process of reviewing asset documents of the borrower to verify they meet all asset requirements per DU/LP findings.
+The most commonly used asset documents are bank statements.
+Here, we review any large deposits, ensure sufficient assets are available per their most recent statement(s), secure an access letter if required, and thoroughly review the transaction history of the borrower to identify if there are any undisclosed debts.
+Beyond bank statements, investment equity in the form of retirement funds, trusts, stocks and bonds and other assets such as gifts and DPA assistance are considered in this review.